derfsss/bboot/README.rst

                   -device loader,addr=0x600000,file=Kickstart.zip

 On amigaone, firmware ROM can be added with -bios but it's bypassed with bboot and not needed.
-Running bboot from U-Boot is not supported and there is no way to pass command line or configuration options on amigaone currently as environment is not emulated yet.
+Running BBoot from U-Boot is not supported.

-Apart from the primary usage above, the same bboot binary also works with the Pegasos2 ROM firmware which can be useful when debugging PCI or even booting a real machine faster.
-When using with pegasos2 ROM the -kernel and -initrd options cannot be used, instead the firmware binary must be given with the -bios pegasos2.rom option and the initrd zip, bboot binary and bboot.fth must be copied to the pegasos2 hard disk from where it's loaded by the firmware rom.
+Apart from the primary usage above, the same bboot binary also works with the Pegasos2 ROM firmware which can be useful when debugging PCI or using vfio-pci with QEMU on Linux host to pass through graphics cards (for some cards the BIOS emulator in the firmware may be needed to correctly initialise the card but BBoot is also needed to fix up 64 bit BARs and interrupts for the AmigaOS kernel) or even to boot a real machine faster.
+When using with pegasos2 ROM the -kernel and -initrd options cannot be used, instead the firmware binary must be given with the -bios pegasos2.rom option and the Kickstart.zip, bboot binary and bboot.fth must be copied to the pegasos2 hard disk from where it's loaded by the firmware ROM.
 The bboot.fth Forth script can load these which can be run with "boot hd:0 bboot.fth" from the SmartFirmware ok prompt and should do the rest automatically.
 It assumes that bboot binary and Kickstart.zip are on hd:0 (first partition of first hard disk) or this can be edited in the beginning and end of bboot.fth.

 Configuration
 =============